jrdukes/mysql-api/README.md

-## Project using mySQL API and JavaScript with React
+## CRUD App using React, Node, and mySQL